 Welcome to the Graduate Programs in WRAC!

-The graduate programs in WRAC aim to prepare the next generation of leaders, thinkers, teachers and innovators in the discipline of Rhetoric & Writing and in related fields both inside and outside of academia.
+The graduate programs in WRAC aim to prepare the next generation of leaders, thinkers, teachers, and innovators in the discipline of rhetoric and writing and in related fields both inside and outside of academia.

-Our aim is to serve as a model for a new vision of humanities scholars and real-world pracititioners.
+Our aim is to serve as a model for a new vision of humanities scholars and real-world practitioners.

 This vision guides our recruitment, our curriculum, our support packages, and our mentoring philosophy.
 It asks a lot of both students and faculty, but it also makes the program an exciting place to be.

-The intellectual community of the programs offer students a unique academic space to explore scholarly, intellectual and pedagogical pathways in/outside the traditionally understood provenance of Rhetoric & Composition studies.
+The intellectual community of the programs offer students a unique academic space to explore scholarly, intellectual, and pedagogical pathways in and beyond the traditionally understood provenance of rhetoric and composition studies.
 Because encouraging these kinds of risks requires a strong supportive network of colleagues and mentors, we work hard to provide an intellectual community that seeks out and welcomes all individuals, and that openly makes space for the broadest possible spectrum of diversity across categories of age, life experience, gender, abilities, race, ethnicity, class, religion, spirituality, sexual orientation, and geographic identification.
 We attract strong students from all walks of life, and we are excited about the possibilities that arise from each cohort’s arrival in the program.
-We know that each of you has something important to contribute to our intellectual community and to the future of our discipline.
+Every member of our academic community has something important to contribute to our intellectual community and to the future of our discipline.